-Pleasantly sweet and tart, passion fruit, also known as granadilla, is brimming with numerous plant derived health benefiting nourishment essentials for the optimum growth.
-Passions are native to subtropical wild regions of South America, probably originated in Paraguay.
-The plant is a avid climber (vine) which grows on anything that it can grapple around through its tendrils.
+Pleasantly sweet and tart, Passion fruit, also known as granadilla, is brimming with many plant-derived nourishing essentials offering optimum health.
+Passions are native to subtropical wild regions of South America, and probably originated in Paraguay.
+It is an avid climber (vine) that grows on anything that it can grapple around through its tendrils.

-Botanically, this exotic fruit belongs to the family of Passifloraceae, in the genus; Passiflora.
+Botanically, this exotic fruit belongs to the family of Passifloraceae, of the genus; Passiflora.
 Scientific name: Passiflora edulis.

 (Photo by jemasmith)